hexive/sunpaper/README.md

 You may use the script to trigger a darkmode on your desktop or any other actions you want to preform on day / night.
 This feature is disabled by default but you can enable it like:
 `darkmode_enable="true"`

-And if darkmode is enabled, use these two lines to set the the external command to run on day / night.
+If darkmode is enabled, use these two lines to set the the external command to run on day / night.
 `darkmode_run_day=""`
 `darkmode_run_night=""`

 For example:
 `darkmode_run_day="bash /path/to/switch.sh light"`
 `darkmode_run_night="bash /path/to/switch.sh dark"`

+And finally, if you are using --waybar mode you may set the icon display for that here.
+`status_icon=""`

 The timing of wallpaper changes is also configurable with human-readable relative time statements, if you can make sense of the bash.
 By default, most of the day/night is represented with a single wallpaper image, but then there is a flurry of activity within 1.5 hours of both sunrise/sunset.